North Carolina Zoo suffers 2 animal deaths this week

 "Some weeks at the Zoo are harder than others," the zoo said in a Facebook post Saturday.

-The ostrich that died this week was a 19-year-old named Pear.
+The ostrich that died this week was a 19-year-old named Pearl.
 She came to the zoo 18 years ago and since then had been living on the Watani Grasslands.

 While Pearl was under anesthesia, veterinarians discovered she has a severe reproductive disease.
-Keepers decided the best thing for Pear was to euthanize her.
+Keepers decided the best thing for Pearl was to euthanize her.

 "Pearl was a bit of a diva!
 She had a sense for fashion and would often inspect the Zoofari crowds to pick out the earrings, watches, & cell phones she thought most flashy," keeper Jade said.